eberban/eberban/books/refgram/src/dictionary_conventions.md

 The same letter used in multiple places means the arguments share the same type.

 Parentheses `()` represent predicate arguments (as opposed to atom or generic arguments), where each argument constraint is listed in between, separated by commas.
+A generic type shared by several predicate arguments carries the parentheses on its first use, `[E:p(...)]`, and later uses write the letter alone, `[A:p]`.

 > Exemples of meanings:
 >